 If there’s any education program that has gained global acknowledgement and popularity, it is a Masters of Business Administration (MBA) degree course.
-An MBA program is a postgraduate course that offers theoretical and practical training in a host of specialization areas like Economics, Finance, International Business, Operations Management, Sales, Marketing, Human Resources, Finance Leadership, Information Technology, Entrepreneurship, Business Strategy, to name a few.
+An MBA program is a postgraduate course that offers theoretical and practical training in a host of specialization areas like Economics, Finance, International Business, Operations Management, Sales, Marketing, Human Resources, Finance Leadership, Information Technology, Entrepreneurship, and Business Strategy, to name a few.

 MBA programs are designed to impart industry-specific knowledge and skills while also training candidates in general business management.
 Plus, students also develop valuable soft skills like interpersonal and communication skills, organizational skills, business acumen, problem-solving attitude, and analytical skills.

 Since these skills apply to almost all industries and job roles, MBA graduates can find employment opportunities across different industrial sectors.